nazbuhn/Restormer/UPDATE.md

 <h2>Denoising/utils.py</h2>
 <ul>
 <li>Updated to contain image normalization done prior to PSNR and SSIM calculation.
-Changes are as referenced in Image Quality Metrics Section (Supplementary Notes, Section 2.2 of Weigert et al. (2018).)
+Changes are as described in Image Quality Metrics.
 </li>
 </ul>